codepath/android_guides/Google-Cloud-Messaging.md

 You will want to implement an [[Intent Service|Starting-Background-Services#creating-an-intentservice]], which will execute as a background thread instead of being tied to the lifecycle of an Activity.
 In this way, you can ensure that push notifications can be received by your app if a user navigates away from the activity while this registration process is occuring.

-First, you will need to create a `RegistrationIntentService` class and make sure it is declared in your `AndroidManifest.xml` file:
+First, you will need to create a `RegistrationIntentService` class and make sure it is declared in your `AndroidManifest.xml` file and within the `application` tag:

 ```java
 <service android:name=".RegistrationIntentService" android:exported="false"/>